 There, flesh and blood people tell how Marie has helped them to achieve their dreams and to have more confidence in themselves.

-She has even rescued them in difficult moments and many times only with free material available on her TV channel.
+She has even rescued them in difficult moments and often with just the free material available on her TV channel.

 This is an incredible sales weapon since we all can identify ourselves with some of these people’s stories.

 We can also see their faces; she knows that adding photos reinforces the testimony.

 Don’t get into a funk if you still don’t have a lot of testimonials, make sure you do a good job for your customers and add them little by little.

 Let’s see one more example of how to use testimonials.